mharvey21/OS-Bankers-Algorithm-Assignment-2/README.md

 ## **Conclusion**

-The data given to us (input.txt) was indeed in safe state, and was rightfully so given the said order in the output
+The data given to us (input.txt) was indeed in safe state, and was rightfully so the safe sequence was displayed in the output.